silvacms/documentation/source/test/index.rst

       suite.addTest(unittest.makeSuite(SilvaTestCase))
       return suite

-On line 4, we create a new test case by inheriting from the :py:class:`unittest.TestCase` class.
-On line 5, we set the :term:`test layer` to be the Silva :py:data:`~Products.Silva.testing.FunctionalLayer`, that will create a Silva test site for our testing.
+- Line 4 create a new test case by inheriting from the :py:class:`unittest.TestCase` class.

+- Line 5 set the :term:`test layer` to be the default Silva one (:py:data:`~Products.Silva.testing.FunctionalLayer`), that will create a Silva test site for our testing.

-On line 7 to 9, we set up ``self.root`` to be the root of the Silva site, and we logged into Zope as the user *author*.
+- Line 7 to 9 set up ``self.root`` to be the root of the Silva site, and log the test case into Zope as the user *author*.

-On line 14 to 17, we declare in a ``test_suite`` function which test case we want to be run.
+- Line 14 to 17 declares in a ``test_suite`` function which test case
+  we want to be run.
 This is not required, if we didn't do that, all classes inheriting from :py:class:`unittest.TestCase` from the current would have been considered as test case to run while running the tests.

 .. glossary::